FlauBERT: Unsupervised Language Model Pre-training for French: Building

 \paragraph{Other training details}

 A vocabulary of 50K sub-word units is built using the Byte Pair Encoding (BPE) algorithm \cite{sennrich2016neural}.
 The only difference between our work and \roberta is that the training data are preprocessed and tokenized using a basic tokenizer for French \cite[Moses]{koehn2007moses}, as in XLM \cite{lample2019cross}, before the application of BPE.
-We use \textit{fastBPE},\footnote{\url{https://github.com/glample/fastBPE}} a very efficient implementation to extract the BPE units and encode the corpora. \frbertbase is trained on 32 GPUs Nvidia V100 SXM2 32 GB in 410 hours.
-Each GPU consumes a batch size of 16 sequences and the gradient is accumulated 16 times, making up a final effective batch size of 8192 sequences.
-The final \frbertbase model was obtained after training for 224k steps.
+We use \textit{fastBPE},\footnote{\url{https://github.com/glample/fastBPE}} a very efficient implementation to extract the BPE units and encode the corpora.

+\frbertbase is trained on 32 GPUs Nvidia V100 in 410 hours and \frbertlarge is trained on 128 GPUs in 390 hours, both with the effective batch size of 8192 sequences.

 Finally, we summarize the differences between \frbert and \bert, \roberta, \cmbert in Table~\ref{tbl:model_comparison}.